LJSkinner/Constituency-Check-CLI/README.md

 If you provided a valid postcode, you should see something like this:
 ```
-Welcome to Constituency Checker.
-Please see below for your seat details

 Linlithgow and East Falkirk: Seat Details

 MP at 2019: Martyn Day  (SNP)